-The Principal determines if the professional learning activity is appropriate, whether the content relates to the needs of the job assignment, and whether the staff person can be excused from their job on the requested day(s).
+The principal determines if the professional learning activity is appropriate, whether the content relates to the needs of the job assignment, and whether the staff person can be excused from their job on the requested day(s).
 Educators cannot appeal a denial from their administrator or the SAU to attend the activity or for a request for a professional day.
 Appeals or disagreement concerning hours must be appealed to the Professional Development Committee, in writing, within 30 days of the completion of the activity.
 The Professional Development Committee will make the final determination.

-4.3 Process for Attaining Reimbursement of Expenses Related to Professional Learning

-Educators have 90 days after completion of a Professional Learning Activity with Request for Reimbursement to submit the necessary paperwork to the Treasurer.
+4.3 Process for Attaining Reimbursement of Expenses Related to Professional Learning All educators have 30 days after completion of a Professional Learning Activity with Request for Reimbursement to submit the necessary paperwork to the Treasurer.

-4.4 Transferring Professional Learning: Newly Hired Staff
+4.4 Transferring Professional Development: Newly Hired Staff

-Newly hired staff will have 90 days from the date of hire or from the start of the school year, whichever is later, to submit their approved professional development evidence from a previous public school district to the Director of CIA.
-In cases where new employees have not been covered under a school's professional development master plan, they need to submit a listing of activities with evidence of completion, and the Director of CIA will award clock hours as is deemed appropriate for employees who did not use a traditional clock hour system.
-The Director of CIA will review the evidence collected and make determinations as to the status of the clock hours or the body of evidence that will be accepted and transferred.
+Newly hired staff will have 90 days from the date of hire or from the start of the school year, whichever is later, to submit their approved professional development evidence from a previous public school district to the Assistant Superintendent.
+In cases where new employees have not been covered under a school's professional development master plan, they need to submit a listing of activities with evidence of completion, and the Assistant Superintendent will award clock hours as is deemed appropriate for employees who did not use a traditional clock hour system.
+The Assistant Superintendent will review the evidence collected and determinations as to the status of the clock hours or the body of evidence that will be accepted and transferred.